 The State of Louisiana and City-Parish of East Baton Rouge have taken measures to reduce the spread of COVID-19.
 These public safety actions have led to the cancellation and/or postponement of many events and also include the temporary closing of many businesses.
-May 15th, Louisiana moved to Phase One and began reopening businesses with capacity restrictions and social distancing requirements/recommendations.

-President Trump has unveiled Guidelines for Opening Up America Again, a three-phased approach based on the advice of public health experts.
+The White House has unveiled Guidelines for Opening Up America Again, a three-phased approach based on the advice of public health experts.
 These steps will help state and local officials when reopening their economies, getting people back to work, and continuing to protect American lives.

 Learn more about the phased approach here.